aaweaver-actuary/Obsidian/Hit ratio modeling data is provided at the quote number level.md

-#hit-ratio
-- this is the final version of the #quote-number
+- this is the final version of the quote number

-#submission #rated #quote
 ```mermaid
 graph TD
 submission --> rate --> quote